alexnardini/FLAM3_for_SideFX_Houdini/README.md

 some much less and some a bit more.
 A few exceptions went above 128 and up to 256.

 Some flames require truly an high amount of iterations to resolve properly.
-Below some presets chaotica ship with ported inside FLAM3 for Houdini.
+Below some presets Chaotica software ship with ported inside FLAM3 for Houdini.
 Those presets require hundreds of iteration to show you the proper results, some of them require thousands.

 Lets start with a gnarl preset: